 Economy | Schools | Stewardship | Community

-• Invest in our youth by ensuring quality public education
+• Invest in our youth by ensuring quality public education and early childcare

 • Support farming families, local agriculture and stewardship of the land and water

 • Help working people and small businesses by supporting access to affordable housing and healthcare

 Sara received endorsements from many local community members and local leaders.
 Check out Sara's Endorsements page to see all of the statements.